 In the IFRS balance sheet, investments are reported at fair value through other comprehensive income (OCI), at cost or at fair value through profit or loss.
 In the Solvency II balance sheet, investments are reported at market value.
-There are no significant valuation differences between IFRS and Solvency II for investments as fair value generally equals market value.
-Presentation differences of EUR 700 million as at 31 December 2023 are caused by:
+Valuation differences between IFRS and Solvency II for investments are small (EUR 9 million), as fair value generally equals market value.
+Presentation differences of EUR 662 million as at 31 December 2024 are caused by:

 • Presentation of accrued interest as part of the investments, instead of a separate presentation as other assets under IFRS.
-Solvency II requires accrued interest to be presented as part of the investments ('dirty market value') and not separately as other assets as in the 2023 Consolidated annual accounts of NN Group ('clean market value')
+Solvency II requires accrued interest to be presented as part of the investments ('dirty market value') and not separately as other assets as in the 2024 Consolidated annual accounts of NN Group ('clean market value')